Ogochi/Friturillo_Frontend/README.md

 ## Info

-Project done as a part of course "Software Engineering" at University of Warsaw.
+Project is done as a part of course "Software Engineering" at University of Warsaw.